constantin9845/file-lock/README.md

 ### To Do

-- implement directory encryption
-- Debug file path parsing on WIN -> * symbol causing issues, change to empty filename -- Linux keeps star symbol
+- problem with '.'directories?
+- Add documentation
+-implement decryption of directory

-- add encryotion files to directory function
+- add encryption files to directory function

 - directory enc can have new key for each file or use single key
 - accept file with keys for directory enc/dec

+### Path parsing for directory enc/dec

+- take initial path passed into program
+- compare to current file
+- remove common part

 ### Directory enc/dec process